malmgrenola/rooster/README.md

 3. In the terminal run `cd rooster` - to place yourself in the root of the project.
 4. In the terminal run `python3 app.py` - to start a dev environment.

-a `python3` should start using the file `app.py` serving the Flask app and the site is now available on `http://localhost:3000`.
+A `python3` should start using the file `app.py` serving the Flask app and the site is now available on `http://localhost:3000`.

 ## Credits